National Conservation Zoo

 Corinne Bailey

-Regional Field Programme Manager for Southeast Asian Islands • Field Programmes
+Regional Field Programme Manager: Southeast Asian Islands • Field Programmes

-Corinne manages and supports multiple projects across Indonesia, Philippines and Malaysia.
-Having worked in wildlife research and biodiversity conservation for over 15 years, she specializes in conservation strategy development, collaboration and stakeholder engagement to help solve complex conservation problems for highly threatened species.
+Corinne manages and supports projects across Indonesia, Philippines and Malaysia.
+Having worked in wildlife research and biodiversity conservation for over 15 years, she specialises in conservation strategy development, collaboration and stakeholder engagement to solve complex conservation problems for highly threatened species.
 Corinne is a member of the IUCN SSC Asian Wild Cattle Specialist Group and the BIAZA Conservation Committee.

-Areas of interest: Southeast Asian biodiversity (primarily terrestrial/ mammals and birds), camera trap surveys, wildlife trade, endangered banteng, anoa, babirusa, Komodo dragon and Javan warty pig and the Critically Endangered Javan green magpie, bleeding toad, Philippine cockatoo, Bornean orangutan, Palawan forest turtle, and multiple nepenthes species.
+Areas of interest: Southeast Asian biodiversity, camera trap surveys, wildlife trade, endangered species (banteng, anoa, babirusa, Komodo dragon, Javan warty pig, Javan green magpie, bleeding toad, Philippine cockatoo, Bornean orangutan, Palawan forest turtle, and nepenthes species).

 Paul Bamford